Antonio-Martella/Anti-Hating-Filter-with-Deep-Learning/README.md

 ```
 Behaviors:

 	- --input accepts either a full file path or just a filename.
-If only a filename is provided, the script assumes the file is located in data/.
+If only a f

-	- --output if not provided, the script automatically saves the output t